sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ## Closing Thoughts

-Overall, GitHub Actions turned out to be fairly easy to work with and the option Dockerize the action steps ensures that it should be able to support pretty much any CI/CD need.
+Overall, GitHub Actions turned out to be fairly easy to work with and the option to Dockerize the action steps ensures that it should be able to support pretty much any CI/CD need.
 Also, GitHub has made sharing and reuse of actions a core part of the experience through the Marketplace.

-While I'm won't be rushing off to port existing CI/CD workloads onto GitHub actions, I will certainly consider it for future greenfield projects!
+While I won't be rushing off to port existing CI/CD workloads onto GitHub actions, I will certainly consider it for future greenfield projects!